 Walking lunges are awesome, but they require magnificent balance.
 And if you’re pushing heavy weight, any minor mistake during the initial descent can send you and the weight tumbling.
 They also require a lot of room.
 Reverse lunges are generally safer, more stable, and they don’t require much space (because you do them in place).

 That’s it for today, everyone.
-If you’ve ever felt guilty for not doing or enjoying back squats, I hope you’ve found at least a couple exercises in today’s post to fill the void — and get you a fantastic workout in the process.
+If you feel like you’re missing out on the barbells at the gym, I hope you’ve found at least a couple exercises in today’s post to fill the void — and get you a fantastic workout in the process.

 Thanks for reading.
 What are your favorite alternatives to the back squat?